 3. Choose a compact or mid-sized binocular that is portable, lightweight, and easy to pack in your gear and carry along.

 Note: Where there is water, there is usually sand.
 Beware of wiping your binocular lenses around sand.
-A grain of sand on your lens may be too small to see, but when rubbed in, can cause a scratch.
+One little grain of sand on your lens may be too small to see, but when rubbed in, can cause a scratch.
 Blow the lenses with your breath or use a soft brush before using a cleaning cloth.

 Eagle Optics Staff

 Binoculars: Bring them.
 See what they bring you.